CLT for generalized patterned random matrices: a unified approach: Applications of Theorem

+The new results of this subsection for the fixed even positive integer case are summarized in Table \ref{tab:Classical_new}.

-\subsection{Block Patterned Matrices:}
+\subsection{Block patterned matrices}

-Here we consider different types of symmetric block patterned matrices, as defined in (\ref{eqn:defn_block_patterned}).
+In this section, we consider different types of symmetric block patterned matrices, as defined in (\ref{eqn:defn_block_patterned}).
 To the best of our knowledge, all the results in this section are new to the literature.
 All the block patterned matrices considered in this section will be of the form: